Phoenixvine32908/Phoenix-Forge-Technologies/ideas/Oktawia/ideas_oktawia.md

-### pattern modifier
-it would add a few options to modify how the ME system would behave while using the selected pattern
-#### set the programmed circuit for a gtceu machine attached to the given pattern provider
-it would work only if the pattern provider is not the base pattern provider, the player would need to use a modified GregProvider or sth like that
-#### redstone output mode
-the player would be able to enter any string, and all level emitters with their name matching the string, would get activated when the pattern is used
-- option to set the mode as a pulse (only short pulse when the crafting operation begins)
-- set the mode as continuous (output redstone while the item is crafted (signal starts with the craft, ends when the requested item is placed inside ME system)
-- set the activate mode for a craftig tree (it would give the pulse/output, when the system starts crafting the first item in the given crafting tree)
-- set the activate mode for the item (it would give the pulse/output only when the system starts crafting the item encoded in the pattern)
-#### NBT ignore option
-already implemented in crazy AE2 addons
-### block reader
-a cable part that would read some data from any attached machine, and the player would be able to select which data is interesting to him, and set a variable name for that value.
-The value the will be accessible from the whole ME system, and could be for example displayed on a display.
-Usefull to for example dispaly power output of a machine or how far the machine is in doing something.
 ### ampere meeter
 block that would transfer FE/EU from its one side to another, and would allow the player to set a variable that would hold the amount of power transfered. option to set the max transfer rate
 ### energy accessor